 Now, if you’re wondering what year Ford F-150 to avoid, listen up!
 The early birds of the tenth generation – 1997, 1998, 1999, and 2000 – are the ones you’ll want to steer clear of.

 The 1998 model?
-Not much better.
+Not much enhanced.
 Engine problems were the name of the game, especially those pesky spark plug blowouts.
 Oh, and let’s not forget about the fuel leakage issues.
 Not exactly what you want in a truck, right?

 1999 and 2000 models?
 Same song, different verse.
 Recalls kept rolling in, mainly around fuel systems, leaks, and transmission woes.
 Throw in some steering, brake, and external lighting issues, and you’ve got yourself a recipe for headaches.